Car Audio Grounding Guide - How to Get a Better Amp Ground

 How Long Should an Amp Ground Wire Be?

 A good rule is to keep the amp ground wire as short as practical while still using a proper chassis ground point.
+Do not ground to a random bracket, painted panel, loose bolt, seat rail with poor contact, or any area that does not provide a strong electrical path.

 Should the Ground Wire Match the Power Wire?